primev/contracts/README.md

 ## Whitelist

 To enable bridging to native ether, bridging contracts need be able to mint/burn native ether.
 The `Whitelist` is responsible for managing a whitelist of addresses that can mint/burn native ether.
-The contract deployer is persisted as the admin, and is the only address that can mutate the whitelist.
+An admin account must be specified on deployment, who is the only address that can mutate the whitelist.

 ## Tests